SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

 > [!NOTE]
 > This applies solely to instances involving a DMS cluster or external DxMs.
 If you have a single-Agent setup, all communication is confined to the local host, as there is only one NATS node.

-To enable authentication, please apply the following procedure to all the NATS nodes in the cluster:

-1. Request or generate a TLS certificate (in PEM format).
+Before proceeding with the configuration of each node in the cluster, you should request or generate TLS certificates (in PEM format).

 To generate self-signed certificates, we recommend that you **use our [scripts for generating TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates)**, available on GitHub.
 There is a version of the script for Linux and for Windows machines.
 The script requires two tools: *openssl* and the *Java keytool*.
 Both of these can run on Linux and Windows.

+**To enable TLS encryption, please apply the following procedure to all the NATS nodes in the cluster:**

 1. Update the **nats-server.config** file to incorporate the TLS section within the cluster segment.